An easy vegetarian soya granules recipe - this delicious stir-fry is made with lots of vegetables.

-Soak before cooking.
+- Soak before cooking.
 Always read the packet's instructions.
 The granules usually need to be soaked for about 10 minutes, while the chunks need up to half an hour, depending on their size.
 Larger pieces, like soya cutlets, might even need to be boiled for about 5 minutes.

-> - To make this dish, boil them shortly.
+- To make this dish, boil them shortly.
 This is necessary because they will only be cooked very shortly after being drained.

-> - Most packet's instructions recommend soaking in hot water, however, I always use vegetable broth, I feel it improves the taste of the final dish.
+- Most packet's instructions recommend soaking in hot water, however, I always use vegetable broth, I feel it improves the taste of the final dish.

-> - Once cool enough to handle, squeeze them well in order to remove the excess moisture.
+- Once cool enough to handle, squeeze them well in order to remove the excess moisture.
 The better you squeeze them, the better color and texture they will get when you fry them.

-> - A trick for squeezing the liquid out without having to wait too long for them to cool is to place them into a fine sieve, in batches, and press the liquid out of them with the help of a large spoon.
+- A trick for squeezing the liquid out without having to wait too long for it to cool is to place it into a fine sieve in batches and press the liquid out of it with the help of a large spoon.

-> Soya granules or soya chunks are very easy to include into your meals.
+Soya granules or soya chunks are very easy to include in your meals.
 From stir-fries with vegetables to stews and sauces for pasta.
 You can make a very tasty kind of bolognese sauce for your spaghetti, you can use the granules to replace the meat in any kind of dish containing ground meat.
-You can add them to soups or you can make patties.
+You can add them to soups, or you can make patties.

-> I noticed that there are lots of Indian recipes out there using these products.
+I noticed that there are lots of Indian recipes out there using these products.
 As so many Indians are vegetarians, they have adapted lots of traditional Indian dishes to suit their dietary needs.

-> - Most of the time, I serve this soya granules recipe with plain boiled rice.
+- Most of the time, I serve this soya granules recipe with plain boiled rice.

-> - The soya fry can be easily reheated.
+- The soya fry can be easily reheated.

-> - 2 cups soya granules 150 g
+- 2 cups soya granules 150 g